Orbital Linearization of Smooth Completely Integrable Vector Fields: Proof of Theorem

 \subsection{The hyperbolic case}

 Assume that $X$ is hyperbolic without eigenvalue 0.
-According to Proposition \ref{prop:LinearizationUpToFlat}, we can write $X = Y + flat,$ where $Y = FX^{(1)}$ is a smooth hyperbolic integrable vector field in normal form.
-Since $X$ and $Y$ are hyperbolic and coincide up to a flat term, Sternberg--Chern theorem \cite{Sternberg,Chen-Vector1963} says that $X$ is locally smoothly isomorphic to $Y$, i.e. there is a smooth coordinate system in which $X$ can be written as $X = F X^{(1)},$ where $F$ is a smooth first integral of $X^{(1)}$.
-Theorem \ref{thm:SmoothLinearization} is proved in the hyperbolic case without eigenvalue 0.
+According to Proposition \ref{prop:LinearizationUpToFlat}, we can write $X = Y + \text{f\/lat}$, where $Y = FX^{(1)}$ is a smooth hyperbolic integrable vector f\/ield in normal form.
+Since $X$ and $Y$ are hyperbolic and coincide up to a f\/lat term, Sternberg--Chen theorem \cite{Chen-Vector1963, Sternberg} says that $X$ is locally smoothly isomorphic to $Y$, i.e., there is a smooth coordinate system in which $X$ can be written as $X = F X^{(1)}$, where $F$ is a smooth f\/irst integral of~$X^{(1)}$.
+Theorem~\ref{thm:SmoothLinearization} is proved in the hyperbolic case without eigenvalue 0.
+This is also a special case of a result of Kai Jiang~\cite{Jiang-WeakHyp2016} on smooth linearization of weakly hyperbolic integrable vector f\/ields.